semitrivial/ExtendedEnvironments/README.md

 and spikes appear, for example.
 Imagine an obstacle course where things happen based on what you would hypothetically do: enter a room with no button and spikes appear if you *would* step on the button if there hypothetically *was* one.
-Such an environment would be impossible to stage for a human participant because it is impossible to determine what a human would hypothetically do in some counterfactual scenario.
+Such an environment would be impossible to stage for a human participant, because it is impossible to determine what a human would hypothetically do in some counterfactual scenario.
 But if we have the source-code of an AI participant, then we **can** determine what that participant would do in hypothetical scenarios, and so we